Mathcore Index correspondent Levi Sebastian* interviews Los Angeles instrumental math rock duo, Standards.

 Jacob: We’re kind of just biting off little chunks.
 I think definitely for a while.

 Mathcore Index: I saw your influences on Facebook, CHON, a lot of jazz artists and everything.
-They’re really good instrumental band and they threw the vocals in then they got rid of them again.
+They’re a really good instrumental band and they threw the vocals in then they got rid of them again.
 So yeah, that’s why I asked.

 Jacob: I mean, I’m down for a vocal feature like Axl Rose.
 Hit me up.